JFan2016/CarND-Advanced-Lane-Lines/README.md

         fig.savefig(filename)
         plt.close()

+The 6 test images that we use repeatedly are shown in the figure below, without any image processing at all.

     visualize("output_images/test_images.jpg",
               (mpimg.imread(f) for f in cycle(glob.glob("test_images/test*.jpg"))))

 ![img](output_images/test_images.jpg)

+These test images are shown again, only this time the image undistorter that we acquired above now is used to remove distortion introduced by the camera.
+The effect is subtle and difficult to notice, but close inspection shows that at least a small amount of radial distortion is removed by this process.

     visualize("output_images/undistorted_test_images.jpg",
               (undistort(mpimg.imread(f)) for f in cycle(glob.glob("test_images/test*.jpg"))))

 ![img](output_images/undistorted_test_images.jpg)

+Next, we move on to perspective measurement.

 ### Perspective Measurement

+Perspective measurement applies to two-dimensional images taken of three-dimensional scenes wherein objects of interest&#x2013;typically planar objects like roads&#x2013;are oriented such that their [normal vector](http://mathworld.wolfram.com/NormalVector.html) is not parallel with the camera's line of site.
+Another way to put it is that the planar object is not parallel with the [image plane](https://en.wikipedia.org/wiki/Image_plane).
+While there undoubtedly are more sophisticated, perhaps automated or semi-automated ways of doing this, a tried-and-true method is to identify a non-rectilinear region in the image that corresponds to the planar object of interest (the road) and then map those to a corresponding rectilinear region on the [image plane](https://en.wikipedia.org/wiki/Image_plane).

+The `measure_warp` function helps measure perspective.
+It takes an image as a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) and displays the image to the user in an interactive window.
+The user only has to click four corners in sequence for the source region and then close the interactive window.
+The destination region on the [image plane](https://en.wikipedia.org/wiki/Image_plane) for now is hard-code to a bounding box between the top and bottom of the image and 300 pixels from the left edge and 300 pixels from the right edge.
+These values were obtained through experimentation, and while they are not as sophisticated as giving the user interactive control, they do have the virtue of being perfectly rectilinear.
+This is something that is difficult to achieve manually.
+Setting the src region coordinates, along with drawing guidelines to aid the eye, is accomplished in an event handler function for mouse-click events.
+The function returns the transformation matrix \(M\) and the inverse transformation matrix \(M_{inv}\).

     def measure_warp(img):
         top = 0